zeyd-ilb/DBL-Data-Challange/Demo Codes/Sentiment Scores Graph/README.md

   - `create_chains.py`: Script for creating the conversation chains.
+Groups all tweet by their root tweet.
   - `cumulative scores per reply.py`: Script for calculating cumulative scores before a reply from the airline.
   - `txt fix.py`:  Use it on the ouput of `cumulative_scores_per_reply.py` script.
 Keeps only the chains that have certain length in the txt file.
   - `txt to csv.py`: Use it on the ouput of `txt fix.py` script.
 Convert txt file to proper csv.